Boonea bisuturalis: Description

 The length of the shell varies between 2.8 mm and 5.8 mm.
 The smooth shell has a light brownish epidermis.
 The 5-6 whorls of the teleoconch show an impressed revolving line below the suture.
 The periphery is obtusely angulated.

+(Described as Odostomia trifida) The ivory or off-white shell is smooth and glossy.
+Its length measures 6 mm.
+The teleoconch contains eight whorls, with about six impressed revolving lines, the one above and two next below the suture wider and more distinct, and ten or twelve very minute lines at the base of the body whorl.
+The fold is sharp and oblique.

 Distribution

 This marine species occurs off Gulf of St Lawrence, Canada, and can exceed distribution throughout marine areas ranging from Canada to the state of Delaware, USA.
 The species is also notable within the Gulf of Maine.